Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Experiments

-For all our experiments, conventional biphone Convolutional Neural Network (CNN)~\cite{lecun1995convolutional} + TDNN-F~\cite{povey2018semi} based acoustic models trained with Kaldi~\cite{povey2011kaldi} toolkit (i.e. nnet3 model architecture) is used.
-AMs are trained with the LF-MMI~\cite{povey2016purely} training framework considered to produce state-of-the-art performance for hybrid ASR systems.
-In all the experiments, 3-fold speed perturbation~\cite{ko2015audio} and i-vectors are used.
-The multi-task training script used can be found in Kaldi~\cite{povey2011kaldi}\footnote{egs/babel multilang/s5d/local/chain2/run\_tdnn.sh}.
-The value of the task dependent weight $\langweight$ used in our experiments is $0.5$.
+For all our experiments, conventional biphone Convolutional Neural Network (CNN)~\cite{lecun1995convolutional} + TDNN-F~\cite{povey2018semi} based acoustic models trained with Kaldi~\cite{povey2011kaldi} toolkit (i.e., nnet3 model architecture) is used.
+AMs are trained with the LF-MMI~\cite{povey2016purely} training framework, considered to produce state-of-the-art performance for hybrid ASR systems.
+In all the experiments, 3-fold speed perturbation~\cite{ko2015audio} and i-vectors features are used.
+The multitask training script used can be found in Kaldi~\cite{povey2011kaldi}.\footnote{The script in located in: \url{https://github.com/kaldi-asr/kaldi/blob/master/egs/babel/s5d/local/chain2/run_tdnn.sh}.} The value of the task dependent weight $\langweight$ used in our experiments is $0.5$.
 Language model (LM) is trained with all the manual transcripts available from datasets described in Section~\ref{OthData} and used for all the experiments.

-The performance of different models is evaluated on LiveATC test set with the Word Error Rate (WER) metric which is based on the Levenshtein distance at the word level.
+The performance of different models is evaluated on LiveATC test set with the Word Error Rate (WER) metric.
+WER is computed with the Levenshtein distance at the word level.
 The total duration of the test set is 1h~50~mins.
 The set is split into two subsets: ATCO set (52~mins) and Pilot set (58~mins).
 In each group of experiments, results are given for i)~AM trained for each task separately, ii)~AM trained by combining all data and iii)~AM trained with multitask learning.

-\subsection{Experiments on ATC databases}
+\subsection{Experiments on ATC Databases}

 In this setup, we use data from the ATC databases mentioned in Section~\ref{OthData} as Clean data and its noise augmented part as Noise data.
+In this setup, the data is not split to ATCO and pilot.
 As shown in Table~\ref{tab:mt1}, both ATCO and pilot test sets provide better performance when the model is trained with Noise data compared to the model trained with only Clean data.
 This shows that the noise augmented version of the clean data matches with the test sets much better than the clean version.
 Moreover, the Combined system performs significantly worse than the Noise system.
 This shows that using the Clean dataset in fact hurts ASR performance.
 This is one of the reasons why the multitask system performs only on par with the Noise system.
-Therefore only the noise augmented data is used for training in the next experiments.
+Thus, only the noise augmented data is used for training in the next experiments.

-\subsection{Experiments on VHF data}
+\subsection{Experiments on VHF Data}